Steinbeck-Lab/cheminformatics-microservice/docs/installation.md

 5. Wait for the containers to start: Docker Compose will start the containers and display their logs in the terminal or command prompt.

-Uvicorn will start the app and display the server address (usually `http://localhost:80`) and graphana dashboard can be accessed at `http://localhost:3000`
+Unicorn will start the app and display the server address (usually `http://localhost:80`) and grafana dashboard can be accessed at `http://localhost:3000`

-You may update the docker-compose file to disable or add additional services but by default the docker-compose file shipped with the project has the web (cheminformatics-python-microservice FAST API app), prometheus and graphana (logging and visualistation of metrics) services and associated volumes shared via a network.
+You may update the docker-compose file to disable or add additional services but by default, the docker-compose file shipped with the project has the web (cheminformatics-python-microservice FAST API app), prometheus and grafana (logging and visualisation of metrics) services and associated volumes shared via a network.

 ## Standalone